reverendbedford/neml2/README.md

 - - -

-> NEML2 does not provide a database of models for any particular class of materials.
+NEML2 does not provide a database of models for any particular class of materials.
 There are many example materials contained in the library release, these models are included entirely for illustrative purposes and do not represent the response of any actual material.
+Right now these models are solid mechanics constitutive models, providing the stress/strain response of materials.
+However, NEML2 is general enough to build models of any type.